aKaReZa75/AVR_External_Interrupts/README.md

   ---
   Covers PD0–PD7 pin change interrupts, enabling in PCICR/PCMSK2, clearing PCIF2 flag, ISR example, and practical applications.

-## Additional Considerations and Common Mistakes

-1. **Debouncing Issues**: When using external interrupts triggered by mechanical switches, debounce logic may be necessary to prevent multiple interrupts from being triggered by a single press.

-   - **Solution**: Use a small delay or software debounce mechanism to ensure clean interrupts.

-2. **Interrupt Priority**: ATMEGA328 has fixed interrupt priority, and external interrupts are not the highest priority interrupts.
-Make sure to handle time-critical tasks in your code accordingly.

-3. **Interrupt Flags**: It's essential to clear the interrupt flag (via writing `1` to the flag bit in `EIFR`) in the ISR to ensure that the interrupt can be processed again in the future.

-> [!CAUTION]
-Always ensure that global interrupts are enabled using the `sei()` function.
-Without enabling global interrupts, the microcontroller will not respond to any interrupt triggers, including external interrupts or timer interrupts.
-The `sei()` function sets the Global Interrupt Flag (I-bit) in the Status Register (SREG), which allows interrupt requests to be processed by the microcontroller.

-You can use the following macros to enable and disable global interrupts:

-- **`globalInt_Enable`**: This macro is equivalent to calling `sei()`.
-It enables global interrupts, allowing the microcontroller to respond to interrupt requests.

-- **`globalInt_Disable`**: This macro is equivalent to calling `cli()`.
-It disables global interrupts, preventing the microcontroller from processing any interrupts.

-By following these steps and considerations, external interrupts can be effectively managed in the ATMEGA328, providing a robust way to handle asynchronous events.

 ## **Videos Overview**
 ```plaintext
 AVR, External Interrupts